r-simlinger/documentation/marketplace_workflow_debit_subscription.md

 # Create the first payment transaction

-After you have saved the customer data and the bank account, you can start with the creation of the first payment.
-This payment can be reused (as subscription) for further (f.e monthly) payment transactions.
+After you have transmitted the customer data and the bank account, you can start with the creation of the first payment.

+The following example descrripte the way to create a subscription.
+So this payment can be reused for further (f.e monthly) payment transactions, after the first payment transaction completed successfully.

+To define for which project (merchant) the payment should be performed, you need to transmit the field "contract" (with the id from the examples above).

+To create a subscription you need to transmit the field "subscription->purpose".
+In the response you will receive the field "subscription->id".
+With this id you can then start new payment transactions without enter the complete payment details again.

+In the field "basket" you should transmit the items which the customer wants to pay for.

+And if you want to define some plattform fee (so the project will not get the full amount) you need to add a basket position with the "item_type" = "stakeholder_payment" and the contract id of the plattform (in general this is the parent id of the created project - see the example above).

+In the response there is also a field "redirect_url->iframe_url" (f.e. https://api-testing.secupay-ag.de/payment/qbhjffjfalar2408801 ).
+To this url you need to redirect the customer, so that he can complete the payment process.

 ## Request